South Carolina State visits Pittsburgh after Hinson’s 26-point game - WTOP News

 Pittsburgh; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Pittsburgh takes on the South Carolina State Bulldogs after Blake Hinson scored 26 points in Pittsburgh’s 82-71 win over the Canisius Golden Griffins.
+BOTTOM LINE: Pittsburgh hosts the South Carolina State Bulldogs after Blake Hinson scored 26 points in Pittsburgh’s 82-71 win over the Canisius Golden Griffins.

-The Panthers are 5-2 on their home court.
-Pittsburgh scores 82.5 points while outscoring opponents by 16.2 points per game.
+The Panthers have gone 5-2 in home games.
+Pittsburgh has a 7-1 record in games decided by 10 or more points.

-The Bulldogs are 0-7 in road games.
-South Carolina State ranks sixth in college basketball with 14.0 offensive rebounds per game led by Davion Everett averaging 3.5.
+The Bulldogs have gone 0-7 away from home.
+South Carolina State is sixth in college basketball with 14.0 offensive rebounds per game led by Davion Everett averaging 3.5.

 Pittsburgh scores 82.5 points per game, 0.7 more points than the 81.8 South Carolina State gives up.
-South Carolina State averages 70.7 points per game, 4.4 more than the 66.3 Pittsburgh gives up.
+South Carolina State averages 4.5 made 3-pointers per game this season, 2.0 fewer made shots on average than the 6.5 per game Pittsburgh gives up.

-TOP PERFORMERS: Hinson is scoring 21.9 points per game and averaging 5.1 rebounds for the Panthers.
-Carlton Carrington is averaging 2.3 made 3-pointers for Pittsburgh.
+TOP PERFORMERS: Hinson is scoring 21.9 points per game with 5.1 rebounds and 1.0 assist for the Panthers.
+Carlton Carrington is averaging 14.9 points and 5.1 rebounds while shooting 43.0% for Pittsburgh.

-Everett is averaging 10.4 points and 7.2 rebounds for the Bulldogs.
+Everett is shooting 52.9% and averaging 10.4 points for the Bulldogs.
 Wilson Dubinsky is averaging 2.1 made 3-pointers over the last 10 games for South Carolina State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.